 Please contact me for more information about available home packages designed to fit your lifestyle, personality and budget.

 The Ranch Club is Missoula’s only true lifestyle community.
 Defined by a Les Furber links golf course, the club features a full-service restaurant and lounge, golf shop, concierge service, pool and fitness center.
 Large home sites with breathtaking views in every direction make this one of the most desirable communities in Missoula.
-Custom Home packages available through Shelter West Construction, one of Missoula’s premier builders.
+Custom Home packages available.

 We are often asked, “Which is the better buy, a newer or older home?”
 Our answer: It all depends on your needs and personal preferences.
 We decided to put together a list of the six biggest differences between newer and older homes: